MaciekTalaska/MaciekTalaska.github.io/source/_posts/Working-with-binary-disk-images.md

 # Summary

-This post presents how to build your workflow from small utilities, and do not rely on one big application.
-This approach is in line with "The Unix way" - create something small that does one thing very well, have bunch of such tools and build on top of them.
+This post presents how to build your workflow using small utilities, and not rely on one big application.
+This approach is inspired by ["The Unix way"/Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - i.e. creating small utilities capable of solving one problem very well, have bunch of such tools and build on top of them.

-All utilities mentioned are pretty much standard tools & should be available in your distribution repository.
+All utilities mentioned are pretty much standard tools & should be available in your distribution's repository (I am not sure if/how many are available for OSX).